kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 ## Checking Proxy and Read-Write Split using Maxscale

-To test the traffic routing through the ProxySQL server let's first create a pod with ubuntu base image in it.
+To test the traffic routing through the MaxScale server let's first create a pod with ubuntu base image in it.
 We will use the following yaml.

 ```yaml
 apiVersion: apps/v1